aiven/aiven-docs/docs/tools/cli/ticket.md

 title: avn ticket
 ---

-Here you\'ll find the full list of commands for `avn ticket`.
+Full list of commands for `avn ticket`.

 ## Create and manage support tickets